Academy

 After submitting your application, you will receive a confirmation e-mail.

-All applications are then checked for completeness and fulfilment of all application criteria before they will be x by our high-level and diverse selection committee.
-Shortlisted candidates will be invited to short (approx. 10-15 minutes) online interviews.
+All applications are then checked for completeness and fulfilment of all application criteria before they will be analysed by our high-level and diverse selection committee.
+Shortlisted candidates will be invited to short (approx. 10-15 minutes) online interviews in September.

 The final decision will be made by the Foundation Board in October.
 Subsequently, all applicants will be informed about the final decision.

-If selected, the grant agreement and mentoring contract will be drawn up and signed before the official stipend award ceremony will take place in autumn.
+If selected, the grant agreement and mentoring contract will be drawn up and signed before the official stipend award ceremony will take place in November.

 With accepting the Fellowship contract, the Fellow will agree: